soogineer/study-Algorithms/README.md

 # study-Algorithms
-This is my personal playground to practice algorithms
+This is my personal playground to practice algorithms using Python